Tuesday, August 27, 2024

 Looks like a sturdy building

-You can see the original quonset hut here
+You can see part of the original quonset hut here

 The church building started from an obsolete military quonset hut.
 The Italian POWs figured out how to make concrete to dress up the structure, and some of the interior, which was finished with painted paper.
 As you might imagine, civilian building supplies were scarce at that time: